-Dani Busboom Kelly joined head coach John Cook’s staff in July of 2012 after spending the previous season at Louisville.
-The former Husker national champion enters her fourth season with NU and assists Coach Cook with Nebraska’s setters, liberos and outside hitters.
+Dani Busboom Kelly joined head coach John Cook’s staff in July of 2012 and enters her fourth season with NU in 2015.
+Busboom Kelly assists Coach Cook with Nebraska’s setters, liberos and outside hitters, as well as recruiting.

 In 2013 Busboom Kelly helped guide a young Husker squad to a 26-7 record, second-place finish in the Big Ten Conference and a berth in the NCAA Lincoln Regional final.
 Nebraska opened in a rotation featuring all first-or second-year Huskers in 29 of its 33 matches in 2013.
 She helped train the Husker defensive specialists and liberos, a group that included three true freshmen, to one of Nebraska’s most successful recent passing and defensive campaigns.
 Wong-Orantes led the Huskers defensively in her freshman season, posting 399 total digs on the year and an average of 3.50 digs per set.
-She ended the season ranked ninth in the Big Ten in digs.
-She tied the school record for digs by a freshman in a season and tied for ninth on Nebraska’s single-season list.
+She tied the single-season school record for digs by a freshman.
 Busboom Kelly also helped train Pollmiller as Nebraska’s setter in 2013, as Pollmiller guided the Huskers to a successful offensive campaign in her first season as NU’s setter.

-Busboom Kelly helped the Huskers to a berth in the NCAA Regional Finals and a second-place finish in the Big Ten Conference in 2012.
-The Huskers posted a record of 26-7 and improved their tournament record to 86-28 while making their 31st straight trip to the NCAA Tournament.
+Busboom Kelly helped the Huskers to a berth in the NCAA regional finals and a second-place finish in the Big Ten Conference in 2012.
+The Huskers posted a record of 26-7 while making their 31st straight trip to the NCAA Tournament.
 In addition, Lauren Cook, Gina Mancuso and Hannah Werth all earned AVCA All-America honors.
 The Huskers also posted four All-Big Ten picks and seven academic All-Big Ten accolades.